 6:00am- Both kids are up

-Thankfully Tim usually gets up with the kids at 6 and lets me sleep until around 7.
-If you have kids, you know that when they are sick they are extra clingy and needy; they cry more all day long and you have slept much less.
+Thankfully Tim usually gets up with the kids at 6:00 am and lets me sleep until around 7:00.
+If you have kids, you know that when they are sick they are extra clingy and needy.
+They cry more all day long while you have slept much less.
 This was all happening this week, and it just started to take its toll.

 So, yesterday afternoon I made my three year old some macaroni for lunch, because she was begging for macaroni.
 It was the only thing she wanted.
 So, I made her some and gave it to her, and of course she took one bite because she is a three year old.